The Common Cause of Failure

 Don’t quit before you get expert advice.

-Traditionally, December is the third highest month of the year in sales for my business.
+Traditionally, December is the third-highest month of the year in sales for my business, so don’t give up.

-Recently during a group coaching call in Profit Pods, the main focus of the conversation was “what can you do to keep pushing forward in December, when others are buying into their defeated beliefs about December being slow?”
+In order to achieve your goals this month, I want you to ask yourself: “What can I do to keep pushing forward in December when others are buying into their defeated beliefs about December being slow?”

 Challenge yourself to do two things: